ElanShudnow/AzureCTwithJitter/AzureCT/README.md

 2. Client leveraging PowerShell

 ### Prerequisites
-This tool has three prerequisites that must be in place before using:
+This tool has several prerequisites that must be in place before using:

 1. An Azure virtual network with a Site-to-Site VPN or ExpressRoute connection to another (usually "on-premises") network in which you want the test to run from.
 If testing Internet Performance, leverage the Public IP of the Azure VM instead.
 2. A newly created Azure Virtual Machine (VM), running either Windows Server 2012 or greater or a Linux VM (tested with Ubuntu), on the Azure VNet that is reachable from the on-premises network.
 The files and configuration of the Azure VM will be modified, potentially in disruptive ways.
 To avoid conflicts and/or errors it is important that the Azure VM used is newly built and is a "clean" build, meaning with no other applications or data installed.